AIBabyTeaching/DL-Classroom-Week-3/README.md

-# DL
+# DL - Classroom Week 3
-Deep Learning Classes
+Deep learning class to practice Keras and TF on a datasets.